ietf-wg-cellar/matroska-specification/codec_specs.md

 The values of `BlockAddID` that are 2 of greater have no semantic meaning, but simply associate the `BlockMore Element` with a `BlockAdditionMapping` of the associated Track.
-See [the section on Block Additional Mappings](#block-additional-mapping) for more information.
+See (#block-additional-mapping) on Block Additional Mappings for more information.

 The following XML depicts the nested Elements of a `BlockGroup Element` with an example of BlockAdditions: